ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * The `break` statement tells the program to stop checking further cases once a match is found.
 Without `break`, execution will continue into the next case, a behaviour called **fall-through**.
 * The `default` case runs if none of the listed cases match.

 You can see a real use of switch in the FreeBSD kernel inside the function `thread_compare()` (starting at line 109 in `sys/kern/tty_info.c`).
-The fragment we’re interested in is from lines 134 to 141:
+The fragment we're interested in is from lines 134 to 141:

 ```c
 	switch (TESTAB(runa, runb)) {